-Drive along the Caprivi Strip through Bwabwata National Park to Kongola (215 kilometres / 3 hours), with a short boat trip on the Kwando River to your island accommodation.
+Drive along the Caprivi Strip through Bwabwata National Park to Kongola, with a short boat trip on the Kwando River to your island accommodation.
 A guided night drive is included on arrival.

-Day10: Boat trip on Kwando River & game drive in Bwabwata National Park
+Day10: Boat trip on Kwando River & vehicle safari in Bwabwata National Park

-Included during your stay at Susuwe Island are a morning boat trip on the Kwando River and an afternoon guided game drive in the Kalahari grasslands of Bwabwata National Park.
+Included during your stay at Susuwe Island are a morning boat trip on the Kwando River and an afternoon guided vehicle safari in the Kalahari grasslands of Bwabwata National Park.
 During the excursions, there is an opportunity to see lion, leopard, elephant, roan, reedbuck, kudu, duiker, lechwe, bushbuck, tsessebe, warthog, bush pig, hippo, sitatunga and crocodile.
-The birdlife is prolific, and the Kwando River is home to tiger fish, catfish, plus various species of tilapia.
+The birdlife is prolific, and the Kwando River full of interesting fish.

 Day11: Drive to Kasane & transfer to Chobe

-Today you will need an early start for the long drive to Kasane Airport (475 kms / 5 hours), where you drop off your hire vehicle and meet transport for the transfer to Chobe Forest Reserve.
+Today you will need an early start for the long drive to Kasane Airport, where you drop off your hire vehicle and meet transport for the transfer to Chobe Forest Reserve.
 An included guided night drive on the lodge’s private concession, using a spotlight, will allow you to see the local nocturnal species, from small mammals to buffalo and elephant.